List of Trinity College Dublin student organisations: Biological Association

 The Biosoc is one of the largest societies in Trinity College Dublin.
 The main role of the Biosoc was originally to provide a forum of discussion in the field of Natural Science, however, over the years it began to change this role eventually becoming a social society for medical students.
 It runs the "Med Day" charity event every November, raising money for various university associated hospitals, including neonatal care in the Coombe Women & Infants University Hospital and Rotunda Hospital, acute stroke care in St. James's Hospital and breast cancer screening programme in Tallaght University Hospital.

+Charities

+A number of charitable societies also operate at Trinity.
+These include Trinity VDP, Trinity Cancer Society (known for their annual "naked calendar"), STAND (formerly Suas), Trinity Free Legal Aid Centre (FLAC) and DU Amnesty.

 Choral Society

 The University of Dublin Choral Society is the largest choir in Trinity College Dublin.
-It is also the oldest university choral society in Great Britain and Ireland, having been founded in 1837.
-The society performs two concerts each year, one at the end of each term.
+It is also the oldest university choral society in Great Britain and Ireland and the third oldest society in Trinity, having been founded in 1837.
+Traditionally, the society performed one concert for each of the three terms, with the third concert known as the Ladies' Concert, as women had been permitted to attend before their admission to Trinity.
+With the introduction of semesters, two concerts are now performed each year, one at the end of each semester.
 The tradition that members wear the formal academic gown for performances is upheld and concerts take place in the College Exam Hall and College Chapel.
+The Library of Trinity College Dublin holds a collection of music performed by the society during the late-nineteenth and early-twentieth centuries as well as programmes dating back to the society's founding.